datafolklabs/cement/doc/source/dev/logging.rst

 The following log handlers are included and maintained with Cement2:

-    * :doc:`LoggingLogHandler </api/extensions/logging>`
+    * :ref:`LoggingLogHandler <cement2.ext.ext_logging>`

 Overriding Default Config Settings
 ----------------------------------

 All handlers have an optional 'defaults' dictionary that is merged into the application configuration.
-For example, the 'logging' handler's defaults are loaded into 'config -> log' where 'log' is the type of handler that 'loggin' provides.
+For example, the 'logging' handler's defaults are loaded into 'config -> log' where 'log' is the type of handler that 'logging' provides.
 You can override these settings by doing the following:

 .. code-block:: python